Protect your business and your employees from sextortion scams.

 4 Ways To Protect Against Sextortion Scams

-AI-based protection — Attackers are adapting sextortion emails to bypass email gateways and spam filters, so a good spear phishing solution that protects against blackmail and sextortion is a must.
+AI-based protection — Attackers are adapting sextortion emails to bypass email gateways and spam filters, so a good spear phishing solution that protects against extortion and sextortion is a must.
 For example, Barracuda Sentinel has built-in components designed to detect these types of attacks.

 Account-takeover protection — Many sextortion attacks originate from compromised accounts; be sure scammers aren’t using your organization as a base camp to launch these attacks.
 Deploy technology that uses artificial intelligence to recognize when accounts have been compromised.
-Barracuda Sentinel allows you to remediate in real time by alerting users and removing malicious emails sent from compromised accounts.
+Barracuda Sentinel allows you to remediate in real-time by alerting users and removing malicious emails sent from compromised accounts.

 Proactive investigations — Given the nature of sextortion scams, employees might be less willing than usual to report these attacks.
 Conduct regular searches on delivered mail to detect emails related to password changes, security alerts, and other content.
 Many sextortion emails originate from outside North America or Western Europe.
 Evaluate where your delivered mail is coming from, review any of suspicious origin, and remediate.

 Barracuda Forensics and Incident Response helps with email searches, provides interactive reports on the geographic origin of emails, and helps you automatically remove any malicious messages found in mailboxes.

 Security-awareness training — Educate users about sextortion fraud, especially if you have a large and diverse user base, like in the education industry.
 Make it part of your security awareness training program.
 Ensure your staff can recognize these attacks, understand their fraudulent nature, and feel comfortable reporting them.
 Use phishing simulation, such as Barracuda PhishLine, to test the effectiveness of your training and evaluate the users most vulnerable to extortion attacks.